kevinbgreene/elm-communication/README.md

 ```

-To checking managing two-way communication with messaging:
+To checkout managing two-way communication with messaging:

 ```
 $ git checkout beacons